Home » Contact Us

 Frank Dobson, Ph.D | Associate Dean | Sarratt 310

-Frank E. Dobson, Jr., Ph.D., serves as Associate Dean of Students for Inclusion Initiatives & Cultural Competence, Director of the Bishop Joseph Johnson Black Cultural Center and Faculty Head of Gillette House.
+Frank E. Dobson, Jr., Ph.D., serves as Associate Dean for Social Justice and Identity, Director of the Bishop Joseph Johnson Black Cultural Center and Faculty Head of Gillette House.
 Dobson also teaches at Fisk University, in Humanities.
 Dobson, a native of Buffalo, NY, is a writer and scholar who has published two books and numerous articles.
 He has worked at a number of colleges and universities, including Ohio University, Lafayette College, and Wright State University.
 He is currently at work on several scholarly projects, including one on the career of the pioneering athlete and actor, Woody Strode.
 He is married to Dioncia (Dee), his best friend.

 Greg began working at Vanderbilt for the Office of Housing and Residential Education in June 2012 after graduating from the University of South Florida where he received both a Bachelor of Science in Finance and a Master of Education in Instruction and Curriculum.
 During his time at Vanderbilt, the Miami, FL native served as an Area Coordinator for the Martha Rivers Ingram Commons overseeing Hank Ingram, East, West, and Memorial Houses.
 Throughout his tenure here, Greg has received certifications from the National Coalition Building Institute as a diversity and social justice workshop facilitator (Fall 2012), was named the Dean of Students New Professional of the Year (2012-2013), attended the Social Justice Training Institute (Fall 2013), and was named the OHARE Staff Member of the Year (2014-2015).
 Some of Greg’s passions and include spiritual growth, sports, community activism, and inspiring youth.